joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 1. What is an assignment operator?
 Give an example of one in use.
 2. How would you translate [this]() into C++ code?
 You only need to provide a snippet.
 3. Create a program to calculate the square root of a number, including imaginary numbers.
 An example output is provided in the "example outputs" folder.
+4. Create a program that prints the maximum and minimum of any two inputted numbers __WITHOUT__ an if/else or switch statement.

 ##### Relational Operators
-Other than the practice we did in the SI session, check Lab 4 for practice.
+Check Lab 4 for practice.

 ##### Logical Operators
 Other than the practice we did in the SI session, check Lab 4 and 5 for practice.

+__Practice:__
+Check above, inside Boolean.txt, for practice on this that we did earlier.

 ### Chapter 3
 Only covers one topic: iomanip.
 You might want to try this one at home, since it might take a bit to type out.